 The first part of planning a great BBQ menu is making sure that the various dishes you serve are going to complement each other and be well balanced.
 You want to avoid overloading on one ingredient (ie: fruit or cheese in multiple dishes) or serving conflicting cuisines (ie: Greek chicken skewers with a Mexican taco salad).
 I like to have a balance of light and hearty dishes so that everyone can be satisfied without feeling overstuffed.

-A simple summer BBQ menu should have about 6 elements:
+An easy summer BBQ menu should have 6 elements:

 - main protein